Season or Heat Cycle In Dogs

 The RSPCA's boss Gavin Grant has left for "health reasons".
 Don't they often say that when people are pushed?
 He was an absolute car crash of a man and did no favours to an organisation that has totally lost its way.

 So my time and money will always go to the little ones.
 They are the ones that are struggling.
 Not the ones with a tranche of directors on six-figure salaries and fleets of company cars.
 ON your donations these people live the high life on salaries many of us only dream about.
 Charity should be for the animals, not the hangers-on.

 Natural Air Dried Treats for Dogs: I have now started my own ethical brand of totally natural air-dried dog treats

 Click on the picture left which is Gunner one of my five dogs and it will take you to the range of all my treats scroll down to see all of them.

-All grown as nature intended with no growth hormones, steroids, or antibiotics and non-halal.
-All meat and animals must come from EU regulated livestock.
+All reared as nature intended with no growth hormones, steroids, or antibiotics and non-halal.
+All meat and animals must come from free range EU regulated livestock.